-Most pre-requisite courses are eight weeks in length and meet 10 hours per week; day and evening classes are available.
+Most pre-requisite courses last for eight weeks and meet 10 hours per week; day and evening classes are available.

-A computer lab is available for additional instructional support or for students needing a more flexible schedule.
+A computer lab is available for additional instructional support or if you need a more flexible schedule.

 All GED®, HiSET®, and Adult High School instruction is free.
 GED® and HiSET® testing fees range from $50—$80, but test vouchers may be available to offset those costs.